PlasmaPy/PlasmaPy/docs/common_links.rst

 ..
 PlasmaPy documentation
 .. ----------------------

+..
+The backslash is needed for the substitution to work correctly when used just before a period.

 .. |bibliography| replace:: :ref:`bibliography`\
 .. |contributor guide| replace:: :ref:`contributor guide`\
 .. |documentation guide| replace:: :ref:`documentation guide`\